unazed/unazed.github.io/_posts/2019-1-23-6-reverse-engineering-5.md

 After a few hours of research into the x87 FP coprocessor, I looked at the writeup for the crackme and the only reason i got `ficompl`, is because I misaligned my disposition in the early stages, the RIP pointer wasn't supposed to point at the `add` instruction, rather the `ud2`, which seems retarded of me in hindsight, but I figured it was some algorithm.

 What a tard.
 I'll pick an easier crackme next time that doesn't involve signals.
+At least I learned more about the x87 implementation, GDB usage and UNIX signals, it was worth it I suppose.

 Thanks for reading.